Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - Example-> Password must have 5 symbols, 1 Capital letter, 1 special symbol etc.

-- By default Identity framework is configuration these settings for us:
+- By default Identity framework is configurating these settings for us:

 1. Password must be at least 6 characters
 2. Password must have at least 1 non alphanumeric character